WATCH NOW: Touring the River Valley: Brunet Island State Park

 “Brunet was directly responsible for establishing the first dam and sawmill in Chippewa Falls in 1836 and later served as the first judge and legislator in the Chippewa Falls area,” the DNR explained.
 “Brunet engineered and built the original wooden dam that survived floods on the Chippewa for 60 years and was still sound when removed to make way for the present structure in 1911.”

-Brunet is honored in other ways in the area too, as a historical marker at the location of his trading post is located south of Cornell on State Highway 178.
+Brunet is honored in other ways in the area, too, as a historical marker at the location of his trading post is located south of Cornell on State Hwy.
+178.

 Since the park was dedicated, it has experienced some hard times.

-The DNR said that the tornado “leveled an 18-acre plot of hemlock trees in the center of the island and today, you can see birch trees in the area that was once home to huge hemlocks.”
+In 1977, the island was impacted by a tornado, which “leveled an 18-acre plot of hemlock trees in the center of the island and today, you can see birch trees in the area that was once home to huge hemlocks,” the DNR said.

-The park — filled with its many opportunities — is open year round from 6 a.m. to 11 p.m., allowing for activities no matter the weather.
+The park — filled with its many opportunities — is open all year from 6 a.m. to 11 p.m., allowing for activities no matter the weather.